ljavierrodriguez/api/docs/STRUCTURE.md

 - Middleware: read only, does stuff like error handling.
 - Routes: The endpoints.
 - Migrations: all the migration files available.
-- Seeds: Seeders to fill the database with mock content.
+- Seeds: Seeders to fill the database with mock content, there are not many seeds.
+- Tests: Unit tests

+## Arquitechture

+- The project is mainly based on [Slim PHP](https://www.slimframework.com/) and the routes are being defined on /api/src/routes
+- For the model we are using [The Eloquent ORM](https://laravel.com/docs/5.0/eloquent).
+- For migrations we are usin [Phinx](https://phinx.org/) and they are located in /api/src/migrations
+- For sending emails: [Amazon Simple Email Service](https://aws.amazon.com/ses/) and the tempaltes are in /api/src/emails/
+- For testing we are using PHPUnit and the tests are located at /src/tests